Reviewed and updated Feb 20, 2025.

 Winner: Entra ID P2

-If you have privileged accounts, external access, or compliance requirements around access certification, P2 pays back in risk reduction and audit defensibility.
-For smaller tenants without those drivers, P1 covers the Conditional Access and SSPR fundamentals well.
+P2 is worthwhile when privileged access, external access reviews, or compliance evidence are owned operational processes.
+For smaller tenants without those drivers, P1 covers Conditional Access and SSPR fundamentals well.

 What P1 Gives You